mesoform/Multi-Cloud-Platform-Foundations/README.md

 but most likely managed by a core platform team because they introduce security risks.
 By using compliance considerations designed into MCCF, such teams can delegate the management of these resources to project teams whilst applying controls on their usage which may not be readily available through other tools (like Google Organisation Policies or AWS Guardrails)

-## MCCF
-MCCF is a YAML-based configuration allowing for simple mapping of platform APIs for deploying applications.
-The adapters in this repository allow users to provide MCCF to configure these foundational resources as described [above](#this-repository).
-Full details of MCCF can be found in the main [MCP repository](https://github.com/mesoform/Multi-Cloud-Platform).

 # Contributing